mikefromd/MAX-BEAP/README.md

 Ableton's [Learning Synth](https://learningsynths.ableton.com/) is another source of knowledge if you want to leearn more about synthesising sound.
 You find some more information on that website at the end of this post.

-## In More Detail
+## Overview

 When describing how to synthesize sound, we normally use two representations of sound, the time domain and the frequency domain.
 They are different views on the same signal.
 The two main ways to form a sound signal are envelope and filter.

 The envelope can be visualised using a graph in the time domain, you basically form the amplitudes.
+Patch 1 demonstrates how this happens.

 The filter are best visualised with a graph in the frequency domain, as you are filtering out/suppressing unwanted frequencies.
+This is demonstrated in Patch 2 here.

 ![Time and Frequency Domain displayed in MAX/MSP](media/2024-02-20_11-52-17.png)

+This post also introduces noise as another basic sound you can use to synthezise your sound.
+See Patch 2 how to do this.

+The Patches 3 and 4 are then actual synthezisers you can play with.

+Pathces 5 and 6 use again MAX/MSP, one is a synthezised light saber (STAR WARS), the other is another patch to visualise how to oscillator signals can be blended and what happens in the time and frequency domain.

 ### Patches to demonstrate some aspects of theory